kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/07-Monitoring,-Logging-and-Runtime-Security/06-Labs-Use-Falco-to-detect-threats.md

       <details>
       <summary>Reveal</summary>

-      this is the section you need to look at@
+      this is the section you need to look at:

       ```yaml
       rules_file: